 · A healing of the fragmentation within us which then allows for a more unified mind/psyche/soul

-Every night on average we experience between three to five dreams, even if we have no memory of them.
+Every night on average we experience between 3 to 5 dreams, even if we have no memory of them.
 It is quite common for people who are are entering into a stage of conscious expansion or spiritual awakening to enter into an Intensive Dreaming Stage where they begin to dream more frequently and often experience more Vivid Dreams.
 In the modern western world, we have come to devalue dreams and most people pay little or no attention to them.
 It is interesting to discover that most ancient cultures & religions, including early Christianity took dreams seriously and within these cultures and religions, there were people charged with the responsibility of interpreting dreams for their community.

 Working with our dreams as a form of spiritual practice has a long tradition spanning over many cultures and religions.
 But the spiritual practice of working with our dreams has largely disappeared from the modern world.
 In part this is because of we have moved to a more materialistic view of life and also because modern psychology which does not acknowledge the existence of a deeper, Transcendent Self, dismisses the value of dreams as a gateway towards spiritual awakening and conscious evolution.